Who Can Sue for Wrongful Death in Oregon?

 Oregon law specifies who these beneficiaries can be:

-1. Immediate family members: This includes the deceased person’s spouse, children, and parents.
+• Immediate family members.
+This includes the deceased person’s spouse, children, and parents.

-2. Extended family members: Stepchildren, stepparents, and grandparents may be eligible in some cases.
+• Extended family members.
+Stepchildren, stepparents, and grandparents may be eligible in some cases.

-3. Financial dependents: Anyone who was financially dependent on the deceased at the time of death may have a claim.
+• Financial dependents.
+Anyone who was financially dependent on the deceased at the time of death may have a claim.

-It’s worth noting that while these individuals are potential beneficiaries, they don’t all automatically receive compensation.
-The distribution of any damages awarded depends on various factors, which we’ll discuss later.
+While these individuals are potential beneficiaries, they don’t all automatically receive compensation.
+The distribution of any damages awarded depends on various factors — see our separate guide on who gets the money in a wrongful death lawsuit for how proceeds are divided.

 The Personal Representative’s Responsibilities